Benefits and usage of Leaf Plates

-Based entirely on vegetation and organic material, plates and dishes can be made of different species of plant material including bamboo, palm leaves, grasses, green leaves as well as other material like bagasse, a waste material obtained from sugarcane.
+Based entirely on organic material, plates and dishes can be made of different species of plant material including bamboo, palm leaves, grasses, green leaves as well as other material like bagasse, a waste material obtained from sugarcane.
 In Nepal and India leaf plates (locally known as Tapari) are often made of Sal tree leaves.
 Sal leaves have been used traditionally to help with health problems in Nepal and they are completely safe to eat.

 Leaf plates are beautiful, stylish and attractive, while also not too expensive.
 They also complement home and other decorations, unlike paper and plastic disposables.
 They’re also are convenient to use and easy to dispose.
 As aforementioned, they are biodegradable and healthy for environment.
 They are consumable by micro-organisms and natural compounds upon disposed.